Pete Rose: Philadelphia Phillies (1979–1983)

 Rose had the worst season of his career in 1983, which was also the season that the Phillies played in their second World Series in four years.
 The 42-year-old Rose batted only .245 with 121 hits and found himself benched during the latter part of the 1983 season when he appeared periodically to play and pinch hit.
-Rose did blossom as a pinch-hitter, with eight hits in 21 at-bats, a .381 average.
+Rose did blossom as a pinch-hitter, with eight hits in 22 at-bats, a .364 average.

 Rose bounced back during the postseason, batting .375 (6-for-16) during the NLCS against the Los Angeles Dodgers, and .312 (5-for-16) in the World Series against the Baltimore Orioles.
 Rose went 1-for-8 in the first two games in Baltimore and was benched for game three in Philadelphia, though he grounded out in a pinch-hitting appearance.
-Rose objected to manager Paul Owens' decision to bench him in a pre-game interview with Howard Cosell of ABC Sports.
+In a pre-game interview with Howard Cosell of ABC Sports, Rose objected to manager Paul Owens' decision to bench him.
 Rose bounced back with four hits in his last seven at-bats in the remaining two games, though the Phillies lost the Series to the Orioles, four games to one.

 Montreal Expos (1984)

 Rose was granted an unconditional release from the Phillies in late October 1983.
 Phillies management wanted to retain Rose for the 1984 season, but he refused to accept a more limited playing role.
 Months later, he signed a one-year contract with the Montreal Expos.

 On April 13, 1984, the 21st anniversary of his first career hit, Rose doubled off the Phillies' Jerry Koosman for his 4,000th career hit, becoming the second player in the 4,000 hit club (joining Ty Cobb).
 Rose played 95 games with the Expos, accumulating 72 hits and 23 RBIs while batting .259.
-On August 15, 1984, he was traded back to the Reds for infielder Tom Lawless.